jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

          var tabs = FindViewById<PagerSlidingTabStrip>(Resource.Id.tabs);
          tabs.SetViewPager(pager);

-  4. If your adapter implements the interface `CustomTabProvider` you can past you custom tab view/s.
+  4. If your adapter implements the interface `CustomTabProvider` you can pass your custom tab view/s.
-     In case the the view returned contains the id `Resource.Id.psts_tab_title`, this view should be a `TextView`  and will be used to placed the title.
+     In case the view returned contains the id `Resource.Id.psts_tab_title`, this view should be a `TextView`  and will be used to place the title.
 If you don't want the library to manage your TextView title for the tab, use a different id than `Resource.Id.psts_tab_title` in your tab layout.

      If your adapter doesn't impelement the interface `CustomTabProvider` the default tab will be used (That's a TextView with id `Resource.Id.psts_tab_title`).